 Before I went full time with Pop Up I had a part time job, the only reason I went full time is because I am one of these people my mind won't let me split things up, I am either doing this or doing that which can be a blessing and a curse.
 The main thing is you do what you need to, too keep yourself financially safe.

 4. Preparing - This topic relates to how I deal with quiet months and how I really rely on my safety nets during the quiet months.
 For example in January it so quiet, people have spent a fortune at Christmas, even I don't buy anything in January!
 So I prepare for a full month of having no income.
 Going back to that safety net of saving.
 I do not tend to save for Januarys all year around, instead I use my Christmas earnings to keep me going through January.
 It also helps me to have a cash flow sheet where I can physically see how much I need and for what.
 One wee thing I want to mention before I go is how quiet a business can be when you start, how there is no sales and you will think you have made a mistake, sunshine you have not made any mistakes.
 Things take time, people need to find you and you need to get your clients to trust you and your product.
 Personally I never made any online sales until the first 6 months!
 If you think you have a wall in front of you, don't walk away from it, instead get a hammer and keep chipping away at that thing and I promise you it will eventually fall!
 Keep an eye out for the next part of the blog post series where I get into the fun stuff!
-Finding your style!
+Getting your work out there!